HeiRiv/Password-generator/README.md

 ## Achievements

--Clicking sucsesfully on "Generate password" and got the first question to be answered -All the prompts for password criteria showed on the screen -Let the user decide the length of the password (at least 8 characters and no more than 128 characters) -Allowed the user to select the criteria to include in the password -A password will be generated and it will match the selected criteria
+*Clicking sucsesfully on "Generate password" and got the first question to be answered *All the prompts for password criteria showed on the screen *Let the user decide the length of the password (at least 8 characters and no more than 128 characters) *Allowed the user to select the criteria to include in the password *A password will be generated and it will match the selected criteria

 ## Final Product
 😄 Please see below a quick view of my password generator 😄